ruuda/blog/posts/2014-08-08-writing-a-path-tracer-in-rust-part-1.md

 I followed the development for a while, but I never got around to actually writing some code --- until now.
 As an exercise, I decided to port [Luculentus][luculentus] to Rust.
-Luculentus is a proof of concept spectral path tracer that I wrote in C++ for a graphics programming course.
+Luculentus is a proof of concept spectral path tracer that I wrote for a graphics programming course.
+It is written in C++.
 I expect that porting it will allow me to learn many aspects of Rust.
 You can follow the development of the port at [GitHub][robigo-luculenta].